 The swatch cards on this page can also be compared side by side with the same colors from other brands.
 Check out the pigment database to see the colors organized by pigment ingredient.

 Note: this page contains affiliate links.
 All product opinions are my own.
 I am committed to honest reviews showcasing both the pros and cons of each product.
 I have not received payment from any brand for a review.
-I earn a commission from sales made through this web page's clickable banners or links to Amazon, Arteza, Scrapbook, Jackson's or Blick Art Materials websites.
+I earn a commission from sales made through this web page's clickable banners or links to Amazon, Arteza, Scrapbook, Jackson's and/or Blick Art Materials websites.